-We have audited the financial statements of Bonum Bank Plc (business identity code 2192977-5) for the year ended 31 December, 2023.
+We have audited the financial statements of Bonum Bank Plc (business identity code 2192977-5) for the year ended 31 December 2024.
 The financial statements comprise the balance sheet, income statement, statement of comprehensive income, statement of changes in equity, statement of cash flows and notes, including material accounting policy information.

-In our opinion the financial statements give a true and fair view of the company's financial position, financial performance and cash flows in accordance with IFRS Accounting Standards as adopted by the EU.
+In our opinion the financial statements give a true and fair view of the bank's financial performance, financial position and cash flows in accordance with IFRS Accounting Standards as adopted by the EU and comply with statutory requirements.